Team Services | TFS 2017 | TFS 2015 | Previous versions

 Search work items or code

 Type the ID in the Search work items box and then choose the search icon.
+The Search work items box is available from a team project context.

 For example, enter